|

 DontDisplayLastUserName

 This setting lets you control how the system logon dialog box is used.
-If this String
+If this

-value is present and set to 1, all users will have to enter both their username and
+value is present and set to 1, all users will have to enter both their username

 password to log on.
-If the value is 0, the name of the last user to log on will be
+If the value is 0, the name of the last user to log on will

 displayed in the system logon dialog box.